Catsvilles/talks-tutorials-workshops/sc-learning-resources.md

 [A gentle introduction to SuperCollider](https://ccrma.stanford.edu/~ruviaro/texts/A_Gentle_Introduction_To_SuperCollider.pdf)

+This is my favourite introduction to SuperCollider at the moment.
 A great, cohesive and very thorough e-book introducing both SuperCollider and a programmatical way of thinking about music.
 One of the best ways to get started with SC.

 [Thor Magnussons e-book](https://thormagnusson.gitbooks.io/scoring/content/)